How Honeycomb built a world-class remote team

 I also knew you have to bake remote-awareness into your culture early—it is very hard to tack it on to an existing culture later in a company’s development.

 But things got complicated.
-Because there was also the the inconvenient reality that we (the early team of four) deeply wanted to sit in a room together every day.
+Because there was also the inconvenient reality that we (the early team of four) deeply wanted to sit in a room together every day.
 We liked seeing each other’s dumb faces every day, we liked eating lunch together.
 We liked having a place to go to every day apart from family and personal life.
 Having separate physical space helps delineate work from personal time, which was good for workaholics like us.

-Most importantly: we had only the barest fuzzy idea of what we were actually trying to build.
+Most importantly: We had only the barest fuzzy idea of what we were actually trying to build.

 Many, many days we spent more time talking to each other about what we might build and why than we did actually building—and it was impossible to predict in advance when those conversations would arise, when we’d need to grab a whiteboard, or how long they’d be.
 We were all deeply in tune with each other’s offhand comments, what each other was doing—there was a high level of ambient awareness which helped us achieve terrific spontaneous creative work as a unit.